mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

  └─ mmtk-core/ (optional)
  ```

 You may also find it helpful to take inspiration from the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk), particularly for a more complete example of the relevant `Cargo.toml` files.
-(Note: the use of submodules is no longer recommended).

 ## Adding a Rust library to the runtime
 We recommend learning the ins and outs of your runtime's build system.
 You should try and add a simple Rust "hello world" library to your runtime's code and build system to investigate how easy it will be to add MMTk.
 Unfortunately this step is highly dependent on the runtime build system.
 We recommend taking a look at what other bindings do, but keep in mind that no two runtime build systems are the same even if they are using the same build tools.

-In case the build system is too complex and you want get to hacking, a quick and dirty way to add MMTk could be to build a static and/or dynamic binary for MMTk and link it to the language directly, manually building new binaries as necessary, like so:
+In case the build system is too complex and you want get to hacking, a quick and dirty way to add MMTk could be to build a static and/or dynamic binary for MMTk and link it to the runtime directly, manually building new binaries as necessary, like so:

   1. `cd mmtk-X/mmtk`
   2. `cargo build` to build in debug mode or add `--release` for release mode